varsey/contacts-importer/README.md

 Sample file to try:
  1) sample_files/sample-1.csv - normal file for default upload
- 2) sample_files/sample-2.csv - file for upload with Date of Birth in 1st column and Name in 2nd. use selectors and "save settings" button before upload
+ 2) sample_files/sample-2.csv - file for upload with Date of Birth in 1st column and Name in 2nd. use selectors and "save settings" (select "2" for  Name and "1" for Date of Birth) button before upload
  3) sample_files/sample-3.csv - special characters in name and empty fields in file, see summary for errors

+See logs for errors and number of records saved

+Click "Clear records" to empty database and then "Run import in background" button for scheduling import from file every 5 secs

+Run command (in separate console)

+    python manage.py process_tasks

+Update http://127.0.0.1:8000/contacts/ page in 5 secs to see data imported